deHugo/icomfort-js/README.md

 export ICOMFORT_PASSWORD='your icomfort password'
 ```

-On Windows, you the command is similar:
+On Windows, the command is similar:

 ```
 set ICOMFORT_USERNAME='your icomfort username'